 - Portability: The keys are narrow and the design minimizes any superfluous elements.
 As a result, you get a surprisingly portable package weighing less than 25lbs.

 Who is it for?

-If you are serious about learning piano and can afford to spend an extra $150, I would recommend the P71 over the YPG-235.
-It feels and plays far better but still costs under $400.
+If you are serious about learning piano and can afford to spend an extra $$$, I would recommend the P71 over the YPG-235.
+It feels and plays far better but is still affordable.

 Most beginners won’t need to upgrade from the P71 until they are ready to hit the semi-professional level.
 It’s a slightly higher investment but worth the price.

 Walk into any 8 year old kid taking his first music lesson and you’ll likely find the CTK2400 tucked away somewhere.